SFPC/BeginningCodersBootcamp/README.md

 - [Spring 2020](2020-04/)
 - [Fall 2019](2019-09/)

-The working draft for the next class is located [in its own folder](draft/).
-Maintainers, at the beginning of the next class, duplicate this folder and rename it following the ISO date format: year, month, and day depending on what level of specificity is needed.
-Run the class from this folder and all hyperlinks will be perserved.
+### for maintainers

+Each class is named after its start date.
+Include whatever level of Y-M-D specificity required.
+Create your folder before class begins so that all hyperlinks during class will be perserved long term.

+The [draft for the next class](draft/) is located its own folder.
+It is an improved copy of the most recent session based on feedback and post-session meetings.